-This weekend, Steve (my fiance) and I were keen to make something delicious that would last us a few days.
+This weekend, Steve (my fiance) and I were keen to make something delicious that would last us a few days: Sweet potato chili!
 There's nothing better than coming home to a meal already prepped and ready to warm, especially on a cold, rainy Monday.
-The beautiful thing about chili (and most stews for that matter),Â is that it takes on a deeper flavour profile by the next day, so it's akin to having the same meal twice, but slightly different, nay, better…
+The beautiful thing about this chili (and most stews for that matter),Â is that it takes on a deeper flavour profile by the next day, so it's akin to having the same meal twice, but slightly different, nay, better.

-This time around, our chili included a newbie: a sweet potato.
-Having realized we were out of regular potato varieties, SteveÂ ended up tossing it in, much to our delight.Â It was a nice touch of contrast to the heat of the chili spice and smokey cumin.
+We love to throw as much vegetable in our stews as possible.
+Yes, we add potato to chili.
+Anyway, having realized we were out of regular potato varieties, SteveÂ ended up tossing in sweet potato much to our delight.Â It was a nice touch of contrast to the heat of the chili spice and smokey cumin.
 I loved it so much I decided to steal my fiance's recipe and blog all about it *wink*.

-There are hundreds of chili recipes out there; one for any mood you're in.
-And whenever we make chili at home, it always ends up different from the last.Â One constant remains though; it's a wonderful cold weather meal.Â It also a great recipe to use up any left over vegetables or maybe even those home canned tomatoes from your summer hauls...we never really get around to canning tomatoes as they get eaten straight from theÂ garden, still warm from the sunÂ *sigh*.
+There are hundreds of chili recipes out there, one for any mood you're in.
+And whenever we make chili at home, it always ends up different from the last.Â One constant remains though, it's a wonderful cold weather meal.Â It also a great recipe to use up any left over vegetables or maybe even those home canned tomatoes from your summer hauls...we never really get around to canning tomatoes as they get eaten straight from theÂ garden, still warm from the sunÂ *sigh*.

 You say you're not a sweet potato fan?
 No problem!
 You can easily use whatever potato variety you have on hand.
 But I do urge you to give this a try, even if solely for novelties sake.

-AUTUMN SWEET POTATO CHILI
+VEGAN SWEET POTATO CHILI

-- 1/2 White Onion, diced
+- ½ White Onion diced

-- 2 Cloves Garlic, finely diced
+- 2 Cloves Garlic finely diced

-- 1/4 Cup Filtered Water
+- ¼ Cup Filtered Water

-- 2 Medium Carrots, unpeeled and sliced
+- 2 Medium Carrots unpeeled and sliced

-- 1/2 Sweet Potato, Peeled + Cubed
+- ½ Sweet Potato Peeled + Cubed

-- 1-2 Celery Stalks, Diced
+- 1-2 Celery Stalks Diced

-- 1 Yellow Pepper, Diced
+- 1 Yellow Pepper Diced

-- 4 Crimini Mushrooms, Sliced
+- 4 Crimini Mushrooms Sliced

 - 1 Cup Cauliflower Florets

-- 1 1/2 Cans (approx. 4 Cups) Organic Diced Tomatoes
+- 1 ½ Cans approx. 4 Cups Organic Diced Tomatoes

-- 3 TBSP Organic Tomato Paste
+- 3 tablespoon Organic Tomato Paste

-- 1 1/3 Cups filtered water
+- 1 ⅓ Cups filtered water

-- 1 TBSP Chili Powder
+- 1 tablespoon Chili Powder

-- 1 tsp Ground Cumin
+- 1 teaspoon Ground Cumin

-- 1/4 – 1/2 tsp Chili Flakes
+- ¼ - ½ teaspoon Chili Flakes

-- 1- 398ml Can Kidney Beans (drained)
+- 1- 398 ml Can Kidney Beans drained

-- 1-398ml Can Black Beans (drained)
+- 1-398 ml Can Black Beans drained

-- 1-398ml Can Pinto Beans (drained)
+- 1-398 ml Can Pinto Beans drained

 - Salt + Pepper to taste